 The City continually works to find efficiencies and build innovation into the way it does business.
 All City Departments conduct line-by-line reviews of their budgets each year and have embraced a culture of innovation to find savings wherever possible.

-Here are a few examples of how the City of Barrie is improving & saving money through innovation:
+Below are some examples of how the City is improving & saving money through innovation.